 All plan assets are available to pay any member's benefit.
-The Plan's net pension liability was measured as of June 30.
-Plan fiduciary net position (plan assets) was valued as of the measurement date while the total pension liability was determined based upon rolling forward the total pension liability from the July 1 actuarial valuations.
+The Plan's net pension liability is measured as of June 30.
+Plan fiduciary net position (plan assets) is valued as of the measurement date, while the total pension liability is determined based upon rolling forward the total pension liability from the July 1 actuarial valuations.